October Faction (TV series)

-October Faction is an American supernatural drama streaming television series created by Damian Kindler, based on the comic series of the same name by Steve Niles and Damien Worm.
+October Faction is an American supernatural drama television series created by Damian Kindler, based on the comic series of the same name by Steve Niles and Damien Worm.
 It premiered on Netflix on January 23, 2020.
 The series stars Tamara Taylor, J. C. MacKenzie, Aurora Dawson-Hunte, Gabriel Darku, Wendy Crewson, Megan Follows and Stephen McHattie.
 In March 2020, the series was canceled after one season.

 Synopsis

 October Faction follows the story of a monster-hunting couple, Fred and Deloris Allen, and their twin teenage children, Geoff and Viv.
 Following the death of Fred's father Samuel, the family decides to go back to their home town Barrington-on-Hudson, in New York, to arrange the funeral.
 Haunted with childhood memories of his brother's death and the incessant arguments with his parents over his inadequacy and his choice in women, Fred is repulsed by his childhood home.
 The children soon begin showing supernatural tendencies.
-During an impromptu seance Viv has visions of a creature with long hair chained to the seafloor, struggling to free itself.
+During an impromptu séance Viv has visions of a creature with long hair chained to the seafloor, struggling to free itself.
 Her brother Geoff accidentally reveals a teacher's deepest, darkest secret about his wife in front of his classmates.
 Both are ridiculed by the popular cliques for being outsiders.

-Fred and Deloris are members of Presidio, a secret organisation tasked to protect humanity from various breeds of monsters.
+Fred and Deloris are members of Presidio, a secret organization tasked to protect humanity from various breeds of monsters.
 They must hide their identities from the townsfolk and appear to live a normal life.
 This proves hard from the start as strange things begin to unfold in the sleepy little town.